-The MHDR chunk contains exactly 28 bytes:
+The MHDR chunk contains 28 bytes, none of which can be omitted:

 '''

 Frame_width:

 4 bytes (unsigned integer).

 Frame_height:

 4 bytes (unsigned integer).

-Ticks_per_second:

-4 bytes (unsigned integer).
+Ticks_per_second: 4 bytes (unsigned integer).

 Nominal_layer_count: 4 bytes (unsigned integer).

 Nominal_frame_count: 4 bytes (unsigned integer).

 Nominal_play_time: 4 bytes (unsigned integer).

 Simplicity_profile: 4 bytes:(unsigned integer).

 bit 0: Profile Validity

 1: Absence of certain features is specified by

 the remaining bits of the simplicity profile.

 (must be 1 in MNG-VLC datastreams)

 bit 1: Simple MNG features

 0: Simple MNG features are absent.

 (must be 0 in MNG-VLC datastreams)

 bit 2: Complex MNG features

 0: Complex MNG features are absent.

 (must be 0 in MNG-VLC datastreams)

 bit 3: Internal transparency

 0: Transparency is absent or can be ignored.

-All

-images in the datastream are opaque or can be
+All images in the datastream are opaque or

-rendered as opaque without affecting the
+can be rendered as opaque without affecting

+the final appearance of any frame.

+1: Transparency may be present.

+bit 4: JNG

+0: JNG and JDAA are absent.

 '''